Daniel-Mietchen/datascience/reading-room.md

 * [New Thinking Needed on How to Pay for College](http://edvancefoundation.org/blog/college-budget-model-broken/)
   * > "America’s colleges and universities are certainly aware that they face a crisis of confidence, credibility and economics ahead of them.
 The question is how well and how quickly will they respond to this crisis."
 * [Report from the Springer Nature hack day on November 29, 2017](https://researchdata.springernature.com/users/11717-iain-hrynaszkiewicz/posts/28536-what-was-achieved-and-what-we-learned-at-our-research-data-hack-day)
+* [Artificial Intelligence Is Killing the Uncanny Valley and Our Grasp on Reality](https://www.wired.com/story/future-of-artificial-intelligence-2018/) &mdash; on what AI means for fake news and other issues